 All parents of child beginners are asked to take our “Parent Education Course”.
 The course is essentially two 45-minute lessons for you, the parent!
 We use the timing of your child’s lesson as the basic schedule.
 In this short course, you are taken through key elements of the Suzuki Method which includes setting realistic expectations, teaching you the steps for the violin and bow hold and relevant advice/tips regarding childhood development and learning a new instrument.
 Parent Education EMPOWERS the parent to feel helpful, involved and enthusiastic about the learning.
 Of course, this trickles down to the child in the most natural and direct way… it’s a win-win!

 Private lessons are held at Mosaic String Academy.
-I require parents to commit to attend all lessons, takes notes and put your best efforts towards daily practice, making sure the child does exactly as the teacher instructed.
+For beginners/children under 11yrs old, I require parents to commit to attend all lessons, take notes and put your best efforts towards daily practice, making sure the child does exactly as the teacher instructed.
 The parent need not be a musician – as parents are also taught step-by-step in how to help the child at home.
 During practice the parent creates a positive learning environment by giving praise for each effort.
 The length of practice time can vary depending on the child’s attention span, but will gradually increase as the student advances through the repertoire.
 Just as language learning happens slowly at first so does the ability to learn an instrument.
 Each piece has a skill set that is mastered before moving on to the next.
 We take small steps!
 Once mastered it is not forgotten but added to a “vocabulary” of pieces that are revisited to develop new techniques.
 Remember it is not the quantity of practice each day, but the quality.
 Even one-minute of practice counts!

 While I completely agree with the importance of group lessons, I differ from most Suzuki studios in how I implement group learning.
 Mosaic String Academy has a unique approach called “Group Class Week”.
 First of all, there are no private lessons during Group Class Week.
 Instead, students come to the group class(es) of their choice and appropriate to their ability level.
 Class choices include fiddle, mariachi, cinema, pop music, chamber music, songwriting, among others.
 We explore music from all around the world.